Man linked to Boston bombing suspect killed by FBI in Florida

 “They called him a lot.
 They would just call and question him,” Taramov said, adding he and his friend had met with FBI agents on several occasions.

-Asked about the 2011 triple homicide he said it never came up in the meetings with the FBI that he personally attended.
-He said Taramov never mentioned the murders either.
+Asked about the 2011 triple homicide, Taramov said it never came up in the meetings with the FBI that he personally attended.
+He said Todashev never mentioned the murders either.

 “He had nothing to hide.
 Everything he knew, he told them,” Taramov said.